 You should be able to diagram this on paper or in your head to estimate where you think you may land.
-Also, try to understand the drivers of success for the individuals who are current top performers.
-See if your background and experience gives you the same opportunity to be successful.
+Also, try to understand the drivers of success for the individuals who are the current top performers.
+See if your background and experience give you the same opportunity to be successful.

 3) Break the OTE down into short term goals

 Suppose your prospective employer tells you that in order to hit an OTE of 200k, you need to bring in 1M in revenue.
 Take that overall number and divide it up into quarterly benchmarks.
 Then ask about average contract value (ACV) so far.
-If the data points are sparse (early stage startups may have only closed a few deals) then use the minimum deal size as the conservative measure rather than the average or largest deal closed ever.
+If the data points are sparse (early-stage startups may have only closed a few deals) then use the minimum deal size as the conservative measure rather than the average or largest deal closed ever.

-Let’s say ACV is 25k, then in a quarter you have to do 250k/25 or 10 deals (or 3-4 deals a month) which is easier for you to estimate whether it’s attainable.
+Let’s say ACV is 25k, then in a quarter, you have to do 250k/25 or 10 deals (or 3-4 deals a month) which is easier for you to estimate whether it’s attainable.

 4) Separate ramp OTE vs. fully-ramped OTE

 The sales cycle informs you on ramp time.
 If the sales cycle is 6 months, you shouldn’t expect to close a ton of deals in the first cycle.
-Often times your OTE is back-loaded, ie. if you have a chance of hitting it, you may have to do the bulk of it in latter half of your first year.
+Often times your OTE is back-loaded, ie. if you have a chance of hitting it, you may have to do the bulk of it in the latter half of your first year.
 Hiring managers often quote OTE based on fully-ramped rep performance and don’t factor in the lower OTE during ramp up.
-For example, you could be at a $100k OTE for first 6 months and $200k OTE for latter 6 months which averages out to $150k earnings, not $200k OTE as promised.
+For example, you could be at a $100k OTE for first 6 months and $200k OTE for the latter 6 months which averages out to $150k earnings, not $200k OTE as promised.